qiskit-community/qiskit-textbook/documentation/ch-prerequisites/linear_algebra.rst

 that spans the entire space.
 We call the size of the basis set the **dimension** of the vector space.

-The reason why bases and spanning sets are so important is becasue they allow us to “shrink down” vector spaces and express them in terms of only a few vectors rather than a ton!
+The reason why bases and spanning sets are so important is because they allow us to “shrink down” vector spaces and express them in terms of only a few vectors rather than a ton!
 Oftentimes, we can come to certain conclusions about our basis set that we can generalize to the entire